baobabyoo/almica/README.md

 ## Contact

+These scripts have not experienced many other users.
+I was using them for my own works, or for those people who would not be too interested in such details (e.g., theoreticians or very senior people).
+Since nowadays, not many people are using Miriad, I was not motivated to oranize, document, and release this procedure, until I heard many good comments about this script from my colleague, Siyi Feng, when she was combining here ALMA and ACA data.
+Then I started to think it might be useful to open it to other users.

+There could be still some bugs in the script that we did not notice.
+Your comment would be very much appreciated.

 You are more than welcome to drop me an E-Mail if encourtering any problems.
-There could be still some bugs in the script that I did not notice.
-Your comment would be very much appreciated.